agile-lab-dev/data-platform-shaper/README.md

 It's a Scala 3 project based on the [sbt building](https://www.scala-sbt.org) tool that needs to be previously installed; for running the tests, you need to have a docker daemon up and running.
 The tests are performed using a GraphDB instance running in a container.
 A docker-compose file is provided for running GraphDB and the microservice together.

 ### Build and Test
+This is a Scala-based project; we used [Scala 3](https://www.scala-lang.org) in combination with the [Typelevel libraries](https://typelevel.org), in particular, [Cats Effect](https://typelevel.org/cats-effect/) for managing effect using the tag-less final pattern.
 ```
 git clone https://github.com/agile-lab-dev/data-platform-shaper.git
 cd data-platform-shaper